IBM/dbb/Templates/AzureDevOpsPipeline/README.md

   zosSSHKnownHost                      | The known host entry for secure shell connections.
 [See Notes](#obtaining-the-known-host-entry-for-secure-shell-connections). pipelineWorkspace                    | Root directory on z/OS Unix System services to perform builds.
-E.g. `/u/ado/workspace` wdEnvironmentFile                    | The Wazi Deploy environment file for the deployment into the lowest stage zosSFTPHostname                      | zOS - Host name (or Host IP address) for SFTP connection zosSFTPUser                          | zOS - Host user for SFTP connection azureArtifactFeedID                  | Feed ID of the Azure artifact for publishing the package (when publishing to Azure DevOps Artifacts) azureArtifactVersionOption           | Azure artifact version option (when publishing to Azure DevOps Artifacts)
+E.g. `/u/ado/workspace` wdEnvironmentFile                    | The Wazi Deploy environment file for the deployment into the lowest stage zosHostname                          | zOS - Host name (or Host IP address) for SFTP connection zosSFTPUser                          | zOS - Host user for SFTP connection azureArtifactFeedID                  | Feed ID of the Azure artifact for publishing the package (when publishing to Azure DevOps Artifacts) azureArtifactVersionOption           | Azure artifact version option (when publishing to Azure DevOps Artifacts)